bladewolf55/dotnet-maui-progression/docs/Maui.Progression.Post.03/Maui.Progression.Post.03.md

 The above code declares the service and injects our own test data instead of letting it get data from an external source.

-Add an interface to DomainServices named `INumberMapper.cs` with this code.
+Add an `Interfaces` folder and an interface to DomainServices named `INumberMapper.cs` with this code.

 ```csharp
 using Maui.Progression.Domain.Models;